smarthomeNG/plugins/backend/README.md

 * a list of current schedulers and their next execution time
 * direct download of sqlite database (if plugin is used) and smarthome.log
 * some information about frequently used daemons like knxd is included
+* supports basic authentication
+* multi-language support

-There is however no protection for unauthorized access or use of the plugin so be careful when enabling it with your network.
+There is however only basic protection against unauthorized access or use of the plugin so be careful when enabling it with your network.

-The plugin might be used standalone as well.

 It is still in early development so please give feedback to the community.